 Consider a curious rectangular tank, with one side vertical but the opposite side inclined inwards or outwards.
 The horizontal forces exerted by the water on the two sides must be equal and opposite, or the tank would scoot off.

 If the side is inclined outward, then there must be a downward vertical force equal to the weight of the water above it, and passing through the centroid of this water.
-If the side is inclined inward, there must be an upward vertical force equal to the weight of the result be an upward vertical force equal to the weight of the result is demanded by ordinary statics.
+If the side is inclined inward, there must be an upward vertical force equal to the weight of the 'missing' water above it.
+In both cases, the result is demanded by ordinary statics.